 Use thesaurus to help brainstorm

-How is position affected by bid price?
+How affected by bid price?

 How much can you afford?